What is Limerence in ENM Relationships?

 Limerence in Different Populations

 Limerence can manifest distinctly across different groups, reflecting variations in experiences and expressions related to gender and age.
-Understanding these nuances may help you recognize and contextualize limerence.

 Gender Differences

-Men and women may experience limerence differently due to social and biological factors.
 Research indicates that women might be more prone to emotional expression, potentially intensifying the emotional turmoil associated with limerence.

 Men, on the other hand, could experience limerence with a stronger emphasis on the physical or possessive aspects of their obsession.
-It’s also crucial to consider societal expectations, as they can shape the way individuals express and cope with these feelings.

 For college students and young adults, limerence may be a more common phenomenon due to the social environments and developmental stages typical of this age group.